spack/spack/lib/spack/docs/known_issues.rst

    depends_on('hdf5~mpi', when='~mpi')
    depends_on('hdf5+mpi', when='+mpi')

-Spack handles this situation properly for *immediate* dependencies, and builds ``hdf5`` with the same variant you used for the package that depends on it.
-However, for *indirect* dependencies (dependencies of dependencies), Spack does not backtrack up the DAG far enough to handle this.
+Spack handles this situation properly for *immediate* dependencies and builds ``hdf5`` with the same variant you used for the package that depends on it.
+For *indirect* dependencies (dependencies of dependencies), however, Spack does not backtrack up the DAG far enough to handle this.
 Users commonly run into this situation when trying to build R with X11 support: